-- Applicants who wish to enrol at Victoria in 2020 directly from Year 12 may not apply for the Scholarship unless they will meet all the normal conditions of the scholarship by the end of their Year 12 year (see regulation 6 in particular).
+- Applicants who wish to enrol at Victoria in the year following application directly from Year 12 may not apply for the Scholarship unless they will meet all the normal conditions of the scholarship by the end of their Year 12 year (see regulation 6 in particular).

 - Applicants who go on an official student school exchange for a minimum of six months instead of completing Year 13 may apply for the Scholarship.
 These applicants will also need to gain admission through Discretionary Entrance.

 - Applicants who have taken a (single) gap year after completing Year 13 may apply for the Scholarship as long as they have not studied at another university during that time (i.e. this scholarship is for first-year students, not transferring students).
 They will need to apply in the year prior to starting study at Victoria.